↑

 The simple answer… between 2,500-4,000 calories a day for most people.
 This translates to about 1-2 pounds of food.

-A lot depends on your weight, how many hours you’ll be hiking, and how strenuous the hiking is.
 If you’re on the “bulky” end of the spectrum, let’s say 190 pounds or more (I hope I didn’t offend anyone… don’t worry, I know it’s all muscle!), and you’re hiking 12 strenuous miles in a day, then you’ll need around 4,000 calories to avoid having too much of a caloric deficit.

 A little caloric deficit is ok – especially if you don’t want to be considered “bulky” anymore – but a large caloric deficit for several days on end can leave you without energy for hiking and probably with a touch of irritability (hangriness).